Václav Drchal

-Václav Drchal (born 25 July 1999) is a Czech professional footballer who plays as a forward for Czech First League club Bohemians 1905 as a striker.
+Václav Drchal (born 25 July 1999) is a Czech professional footballer who plays as a forward for Czech First League club Pardubice as a striker.

 A product of the České Budějovice youth set-up, Drchal joined Sparta Prague in 2016.
 After impressing in the Under-19s, he scored on his professional debut in February 2018.

 Club career

 Dynamo České Budějovice

 Drchal began his career at hometown club Dynamo České Budějovice before joining the Sparta Prague youth set-up in 2016.

 Sparta Prague

 Having scored 22 goals in 15 games for the Under-19s in the 1.
 Dorostinecká Liga, as well as two goals in both the Premier League International Cup and UEFA Youth League, Drchal was rewarded with a chance to join the first team.

 In January 2018, he signed a contract extension securing his future at the club until 2020.
 The same month he scored a hat-trick within fifteen minutes after making a substitute appearance in a 7–2 win against FC MAS Táborsko, his first match for Sparta's A-team.

 On 25 February, he made his competitive debut in a 1–1 draw with 1.
 FC Slovácko.
 Drchal scored his first goal for the club in the 53rd minute to give his side the lead.
 In doing so, he became the third youngest player to score on their debut in the Czech top flight – only Petr Ruman and Vladimir Stork were younger when they scored in debuts in the 1993–94 and 1994–95 seasons.